Penguinsecq/penguinsecq.github.io/docs/acsc-essential-eight/implementing-acsc-essential-eight-case-study.md

 ![MFA Conditional Access Policy](https://github.com/Penguinsecq/penguinsecq.github.io/raw/main/docs/images/cap-mfa1.png)

 However, a couple of users still need to be excluded because of a requirement and a bit technical constraints.
 To mitigate the risk of not having MFA enabled for the accounts, after excluding them from the MFA policy.
-I created,
+The followings condition could be applied depending on your environment:

 **Mitigation**
-- A Named locations, added all legit IP Address, I am talking about the IP Address that I have verified that it is the actual ip address of the account
-- A new conditional access policy which allow them to sign-in only from the location above.
+-Device compliant
+-Location filtering such as ip address
+-Device ID filtering but device registering is required

-With the ip filtering above, risk is mitigated.
+With the filtering above, risk is mitigated.